bepisgang/zagnok-blog/about.md

 Zagnok began as a hackathon project for DMing Slack-based [D&D](https://dnd.wizards.com)/[Pathfinder](https://paizo.com/pathfinder)-style encounters.

-Our goal is to implement an API and accompanying robust data set that can be used to track encounter state or act as a searchable bestiary.
+Our goal is to implement a more general API and accompanying robust data set that can be used to track encounter state or act as a searchable bestiary.

 This is a collection of thoughts as we travel this journey.